Query Classification can be challenging for a search engine based upon the query itself.

 The patent also tells us that extensions to this tuple-based approach to user behavior data are possible, such as keeping track of other kinds of data, such as:

-1. Country Specific or Language specific identifiers
+1. Country-Specific or Language-Specific identifiers

-Geographic and linguistic information associated with a query can be used in building a probability model on future queries.
+Geographic and linguistic information associated with a query classification can be used in building a probability model on future queries.
 These would include a country-specific tuple showing which country the query came from and a language-specific tuple would tell the language of the user query.

 2. Low, Medium, or High Favorable user behavior Data

-How frequently is a page with a certain classification selected, and how long do people dwell there?
+How frequently is a page with a certain query classification selected, and how long do people dwell there?

 3. Document Classification Data